concord-consortium/s3-log-importer/README.md

 `export AWS_PROFILE=qa`

 (the aws cli is used instead of the scripts writing directly to S3 as I'm sure it is more performant)

+## NOTES:

+The outer loop of the create-parquet-files needs to be converted to using an `await` loop - currently the code waits for each id select but this races forward ahead of the data download.
+There is no data integrity issue with this but there is a memory issue if there are a lot of ids.